-DUDLEY – A widow’s mercy and compassion were conveyed to a judge Thursday in a recommendation to drop a motor vehicle homicide charge against the driver whose car fatally hit her husband.
+DUDLEY – A widow’s mercy and compassion were conveyed to a judge thanks to the work done by the pedestrian accident lawyer in Birmingham.
+Thursday in a recommendation to drop a motor vehicle homicide charge against the driver whose car fatally hit her husband.

 William C. Krukowski, 68, was fatally struck by a car as he checked his mailbox at 210 Southbridge Road, Charlton, on Nov.
 25, 2016.